GM Ignition Switch Settlement

 GM in 2015 settled most of the ignition switch personal injury lawsuits filed against it.
 The automaker continues to deal with 234 remaining death and injury claims.
 A series of six test (or “bellwether”) trials were decided this year, half of which were in favor of GM and the other half were settled confidentially with the plaintiffs.

 $575 Million Set Aside to Resolve Personal Injury Lawsuits

-GM announced in September 2015 that it would pay $575 million to settle 1,380 ignition switch death and injury claims in addition to a shareholder class action lawsuit.
+GM announced in September 2015 that it would settle 1,380 ignition switch death and injury claims, in addition to a shareholder class action lawsuit, for $575 million.
 The settlement resolved “more than half” of the personal injury lawsuits pending in a multidistrict litigation (MDL) in New York federal court, according to GM.

 Compensation Fund Hands Out $595 Million to Victims

 GM hired attorney Kenneth Feinberg to oversee a compensation fund that it hoped would steer ignition switch victims away from litigation.
 Feinberg reviewed 4,343 injury and death claims and found 399 eligible for compensation, including 124 deaths, 18 catastrophic injuries, and 257 injuries that required hospitalization or outpatient treatment.
 All 124 eligible death claimants were offered $1 million or more, and all accepted the offer.
 Of the 257 eligible injury claims, 221 accepted.